 Where to eat

-For authentic flavours head to Evgonia, don’t expect fancy décor but you will taste amazing-grilled fish.
-Ta Chalkina at the Port offers the complete Cretan experience- from great views, to live music and traditional cuisine.
-Tamam in the Old Town serves traditional dishes in a rustic setting.
-In Kaliviani village, which is on your way to or from Gramvousa Islet you will find Gramvousa Taverna, which offers magnificent food and views.
-Taverna Mpourakis in Kounoupidiana is for meat lovers, and its specialty is Xoirino Kotsi (pork hog), which is baked for hours.
-Nea Chora is a wonderful waterfront location filled with traditional fish taverns, which are popular with the locals and they include Akrogiali, Volakas, and Achilleas.
-For more modern cuisine and stylish decor try Pallas and Mon.Es- where you will be blown away by the food and ambiance.
+For authentic flavours head to Evgonia– don’t expect fancy décor but the food is amazing (we recommend the grilled fish).
+Ta Chalkina at the Port offers the complete Cretan experience- great views, live music, and traditional cuisine.
+Tamam in the Old Town is where you can experience local dishes served in a rustic setting.
+Further across town at Kaliviani village, you will find Gramvousa Taverna, which offers magnificent food and gorgeous views.
+Taverna Mpourakis in Kounoupidiana is a local favourite and their specialty is Xoirino Kotsi (pork hog), which is baked for hours.
+Nea Chora is a waterfront location lined with traditional fish taverns- our favourites include Akrogiali, Volakas, and Achilleas.
+For modern cuisine and stylish decor try Pallas and Mon.Es- great food and ambiance.

 Sweet treats